-- (1) Shares were withheld from employees and directors to satisfy certain tax withholding obligations due in connection with grants of shares under our 2013 Stock Plan and 2016 Stock Plan.
-Each of the 2016 Stock Plan, the 2013 Stock Plan, the 2003 Employee Stock Plan and the 1999 Stock Option Plan for Non-Employee Directors provide for the withholding of shares to satisfy tax obligations, but do not specify a maximum number of shares that can be withheld for this purpose.
-These shares were not purchased as part of a publicly announced program to purchase common shares. - (2) In August 2015, our Board authorized a share repurchase program under which we may repurchase up to \$400.0 million of our common shares in the open market or in privately negotiated transactions.
+(1) Shares were withheld from employees and directors to satisfy certain tax withholding obligations due in connection with grants of shares under our 2016 Stock Plan.
+Each of the 2016 Stock Plan and the 1999 Stock Option Plan for Non-Employee Directors provide for the withholding of shares to satisfy tax obligations, but do not specify a maximum number of shares that can be withheld for this purpose.
+These shares were not purchased as part of a publicly announced program to purchase common shares.

+(2) In August 2015, our Board authorized a share repurchase program under which we may repurchase up to \$400.0 million of our common shares in the open market or in privately negotiated transactions.
 The program was renewed by the Board in February 2019.
-Through September 30, 2023 March 31, 2024, we repurchased 0.3 million of our common shares for an aggregate purchase price of approximately \$121.1 million under this program.
-As of September 30, 2023 March 31, 2024, we had \$278.9 million that remained authorized under the program that may be used to repurchase shares.
+Through March 31, 2024 June 30, 2024, we repurchased 0.3 million of our common shares for an aggregate purchase price of approximately \$121.1 million under this program.
+As of March 31, 2024 June 30, 2024, we had \$278.9 million that remained authorized under the program that may be used to repurchase shares.
 The repurchased shares, which are held by our subsidiaries, are registered and tradable subject to applicable securities law limitations and have the same voting, dividend and other rights as other outstanding shares.
-As of September 30, 2023 March 31, 2024, our subsidiaries held 1.2 million of our common shares.
+As of March 31, 2024 June 30, 2024, our subsidiaries held 1.2 million of our common shares.